YiminHu/qemu-riscv64-hym/README.md

 export RISCV=/home/RV64B/LL1300011764/riscv/
 export PATH=$PATH:$RISCV/bin
 ```
-or you can modify the directory to set your own path.
+or you can modify the environment variable to set your own path.
-simply type:
+Then you can start the building process, simply type:
 ```
 make
 ```